ndouellette/writing.evbogue.com/src/documents/stream.md

+March 16 2013 | Today I learned how to play Uno (hold your hand close).
+How to run [Node using Lua](http://luvit.io/).
+And it's best to run to your bank before your [govt starts taking 10%](http://www.irishexaminer.com/breakingnews/world/cyprus-savers-lose-10-of-money-after-shock-bailout-588134.html).
+I have still not won Uno.

-March 15 2013 | [Started from the bottom now Bitcoins' motherfuckin' here](http://www.youtube.com/watch?v=pID03RrmKow) song by Zhou Tonged
+March 15 2013 | [Started from the bottom now Bitcoin's motherfuckin' here (drake cover)](http://www.youtube.com/watch?v=pID03RrmKow) song by Zhou Tonged

 March 15 2013 | [Bitcoin in NYC](/posts/bitcoinnyc)